silentgameplays/Alice-Windows-11-Fix/README.md

 8. Edit it with notepad:

-* Change this one line
+# Change this one line:
 * GIsSpecialPCEdition=FALSE
 # to
 * GIsSpecialPCEdition=TRUE